This Tutorial shows you how to flash the new

 This is the output you will see - not just one line as for the 2015 version of nodeMCU:

-Type a command into the lua interface (into a serial terminal
+Type a command into the lua interface (Serial terminal):

 it will respond with: